My Own Mushing History and Activities

 acquire two good sleds and all the necessary lines and harness needed to

-thoroughly modern.
+run a small team.
 In a tremendous stroke of good luck I was also able to

 adopt two excellent experienced sled dogs from the Fairbanks North Star